Холмс, кажется, вы в России...

 So, the direct costs might be lower than hiring freelancers or an agency, but the total costs can amount to $10,000 and even more.

-+ Full control over the website redesign process
++ Full control over the team’s composition

-– If you don’t have a development team, recruiting will also entail some expenses – You’ll have to manually manage every process, which can be distracting |
+– If you don’t have a development team, recruiting will also entail some expenses

 Hiring freelancers is a great way to access experienced specialists for website redesign without committing to full-time employees.
 You can hire professionals who have specific skills in web design, development, UI/UX design, testing, and other roles, to best suit your requirements.